Tripletformer for Probabilistic Interpolation of Irregularly sampled Time Series

-In this work, we propose a novel encoder-decoder architecture, that we call Tripletformer, made of attention layers and feed forward layers that are similar to Transformer model~\cite{VS17} for the probabilistic interpolation of AsTS .
-As the name suggests, our Tripletformer operates on the set of observations that are in triplet form (time, channel and value of the observation).
+In this work, we propose a novel encoder-decoder architecture, that we call Tripletformer for the probabilistic interpolation of IMTS .
+As the name suggests, our Tripletformer operates on the observations that are in triplet form (time, channel and value of the observation).
 We model time and channel as the independent variables, and the observation measurement (value) as the dependent variable.
-The encoder of the Tripletformer learns the interactions among the inter and intra channel observations of the AsTS simultaneously, while the decoder produces the probability distributions of the dependent variable over the set of reference (or target) independent variables.
-In order to overcome the computational complexity bottleneck of canonical attention and provide restricted attention mechanism for better learning, we use induced multi-head attention block~\cite{LL19} that has near linear computational complexity depending on the corresponding hyperparameter (that we explain in Section~\ref{sec:imab}).
+The encoder of the Tripletformer learns the interactions among the inter and intra channel observations of the IMTS simultaneously, while the decoder produces the probability distributions of the dependent variable over the set of reference (or target) independent variables.
+We overcome the computational complexity bottleneck of canonical attention by using induced multi-head attention block~\cite{LL19} that has near linear computational complexity (that we explain in Section~\ref{sec:imab}).

-We evaluate the proposed Tripletformer over multiple real-world and synthetic AsTS datasets at varying observation levels, and two different missing patterns: random missing and burst missing.
-The Tripletformer is compared with the state-of-the-art probabilistic interpolation model, HETVAE, and a range of baselines using Negative Loglikelihood loss (NLL) as the evaluation metric.
+We evaluate the proposed Tripletformer over multiple $3$ real-world and $2$ synthetic datasets at varying observation levels, and two different missing patterns: random missing and burst missing.
+The Tripletformer is compared with the state-of-the-art probabilistic interpolation models, HETVAE and CSDI, and a range of baselines using Negative Loglikelihood loss (NLL) and CRPS as the evaluation metric.
 Our experimental results attest that the proposed Tripletformer provides significantly better interpolations compared to its competitors.

-Our contributions are summarized as follows: \begin{itemize} \item We propose a novel model called Tripletformer that can learn both inter and intra channel interactions simultaneously in the AsTS by operating on the set of observations for the problem of probabilistic interpolation. \item We employ induced multi-head attention in order to reduce the computational complexity, and learn restricted attention for the better predictions.
-To the best of our knowledge, we are the first to use induced multi-head attention for AsTS.
+Our contributions are summarized as follows: \begin{itemize} \item We propose a novel model called Tripletformer that can learn both inter and intra channel interactions simultaneously in the IMTS by operating on the observations for probabilistic interpolation.

 \item To overcome the computational complexity of multi-head attention, we employ an induced multi-head attention mechanism~\cite{LL19}.
 This improves predictions while efficiently addressing the computational bottleneck.